aryanGupta-09/TripVerse/README.md

 # TripVerse

-A virtual tourism website, “TripVerse”, created using React.js, React-Three-Fiber, Framer-Motion, and Bootstrap.
-The website allows users to experience different cultures and have the fun of exploring from the comfort of their homes.
+A virtual tourism website, 'TripVerse,' that allows users to experience different cultures and have the fun of exploring from the comfort of their homes.
+It features dedicated pages for countries, providing a comprehensive look into each destination.
+Users can delve into culinary, ceremonial, and various other facets, making their virtual travel experience both informative and enjoyable.

 ## Demo